ZhangSteven/clamc_yield_report/README.md

 ## getAccumulateReturnFromFiles()
-[Boolean] withCash, [Iterator] files => [Iterator] accumulate realized return, [Iterator] accumulate total return
+[Boolean] withCash, [Iterator] files => [Iterator] accumulate realized returns, [Iterator] accumulate total returns

-A function to get realized return and total return value from profit and loss positions, where
+A function to get accmulated realized returns and total returns from profit and loss positions, where

 1) withCash: a boolean indicator, True means the scenario with cash, False otherwise;
-2) files: an iterator L of profit loss files from January, Feburary, ... to the current month, like below:
+2) files: an iterator L of profit loss files from January, Feburary, ... to month n, like below:

 Item | Value
 -----|------